-Reporting drug dealing
+Reporting drug dealing to the police

 Drugs and drug related crime have a huge negative impact on our communities.
 We are committed to tackling the problems associated with drug use and drug dealing across Humberside and welcome any information you may have.